 The real estate minor provides students with a strong foundation in the field of real estate, a profession that coordinates architecture, construction, marketing, property management, urban dynamics, and more.

 CSU students can pursue this 21-credit minor developed specifically for non-business students.
 Courses will explore many aspects of real estate including selling, appraisal, real estate law, and principles of real estate finance.
 With some additional preparation, graduates will be qualified to take the Colorado License Exam.
 The minor is a valuable compliment to any field of study.

 How to Become a Real Estate Minor

 There are no additional admissions requirements once enrolled at CSU, but students are required to attend a real estate minor declaration seminar (held throughout the semester) to add the minor.
+See dates and details (PDF).
 Once you attend the seminar, it will take at least three business days for the minor to be processed, and then you can register for real estate minor courses.

 You will need to complete 21 credits to earn a real estate minor.